-There’s more than $1 trillion in client assets invested in target-date funds (TDFs), according to a 2018 report from Morningstar.
+There’s about $1.8 trillion in client assets invested in target-date funds (TDFs), according to Morningstar.
 In fact, it’s likely your 401(k) or IRA offers a target-date fund as an investment option.
 This makes TDFs extremely accessible retirement savings options.
 The beauty of these funds is that there’s a plethora of different investing strategies available, allowing you to pick which one you prefer.
 But, like anything else in finance, these investments don’t come without their pitfalls.
-Here’s a breakdown of what you need to know about target-date funds.

 What Is a Target-Date Fund?

 A target-date fund works like a mutual fund in that it offers a one-stop shop for retirement investing.
 As their name indicates, target-date funds are collections of investments that are designed to mature at a certain time.
 You’ll pick your fund based on your intended retirement date, as they are usually divided into multi-year intervals.
 When it comes to investments, target-date funds typically invest in a mix of stocks, bonds, mutual funds, exchange-traded funds (ETFs) and more.
 In general, as you near your retirement date, the fund will adjust its asset allocation to become more conservative.

 Target-date funds are increasing in popularity every year.
 Employers are even integrating target-date funds into their default retirement plan investment choices for new workers.
 But is this “set it and forget it” option a smart choice?
 The answer to this question depends on the target-date fund in which you ultimately invest.